hapax/hapax.github.io/assets/maximal.md

 light.
 Instead of air, they imagined that light propagated in an invisible substance called "aether".

-Studying the aether was hard due to the extreme velocity of light, but eventually, Albert Michelson and Edward Morley devised a clever experiment to detect the earth's motion through the aether by seeing how the speed of light changed as it moved in different directions.
+The study of the aether was hampered by the extreme velocity of light, but eventually, Albert Michelson and Edward Morley devised a clever experiment to detect the earth's motion through the aether by comparing the speed of light in different directions.
 But this clever and very precise experiment yielded *nothing*.
 This suggested either that the earth wasn't moving through the aether (unlikely) or that the experiment was insufficiently sensitive (more likely).